practicingruby/practicing-ruby-paid/posts/v1/023-solid-design.md

 This article is much longer than I expected it would be, but I feel like I've just scratched the surface.
 An interesting thing about the SOLID principles is that they all sort of play into each other, so you tend to get the most out of them by looking at all five concepts at once rather than each one in isolation.

 One thing I want to emphasize is that when I make use of SOLID or any other set of design principles, I tend to use them as a metric rather than a set of constructive rules.
-I don't typically set out designing a system with all of these different guidelines in mind, as that would give me a very clausterphobic feeling.
+I don't typically set out designing a system with all of these different guidelines in mind, as that would give me a very claustrophobic feeling.
 However, when the time comes to sanity check a new design or make incremental improvements to an old one during a refactoring session, SOLID provides a good checklist for pinpointing areas of my code that might deserve some rethinking.

 Sometimes you break these rules by accident, and that's okay.
 Sometimes you break them because you are making a conscious trade to avoid some other bad thing from happening, and that's okay too.
 As long as you're regularly checking your assumptions about things and actually caring about the overall design of your system, you shouldn't feel guilty for not following these guidelines perfectly.
 In fact, it is more dangerous to blindly follow design principles to the letter than it is to completely ignore them.